 I think this is correct, but what we're looking at and had been looking at in terms of capital needed, whether it's new facilities or retrofitting facilities, is to make sure that we've got an all-in cost and always looking out about 10 years.
 So it isn't just this end to that end to that end, but constantly updating, and I think the time horizon for the physical planning of these facilities is probably looking at 30 or 40 neighborhoods, secondary uses, you know.
 If there are autonomous vehicles, what do you do with parking lots?
 All kind of things that are not done.
 It's always interesting to me, when I come up to the medical center, is that so many well-intended people planned buildings and they put almost all of them in the wrong place.
-So even next to this building, one would've thought that somebody might have thought that this building.
+So even next to this building, one would've thought that somebody might have thought that this building would need to be expanded rather than building a parking lot directly next to the building.
 So we're trying to benefit from these mistakes.
-I want to take a couple of minutes, you know, there's a lot of challenge and reputation and conversations in the community broadly about what goes on in the medical center, what doesn't go on in the medical center, who came, who left, why, and
+I want to take a couple of minutes, you know, there's a lot of challenge and reputation and conversations in the community broadly about what goes on in the medical center, who came, who left, why, and